 Biological Hazards are those microorganisms that heavily threaten Food Safety which brings on Foodborne illnesses.
 These single cell animals with sizes below human eyes’ capabilities multiply fast in favourable conditions, causing diseases when ingested.
 Amongst the notable three Biological Hazards are bacteria, viruses, and parasites.

 b) Viruses: They are 500 times smaller than bacteria.
 They have to have a host for nutrition as well as an environment for well-divided and multiplied growth.
 Illness-causing microbes, e.g. the Norovirus, hepatitis A virus, etc., can be spread through the contamination of water, food and surfaces.
-A patient can have symptoms indicating viral contamination that are digestive in nature and can also range from mild discomfort of the gastrointestinal system to serious infections.
+A patient can have symptoms indicating viral contamination that are digestive in nature.
+These symptoms can range from mild discomfort in the gastrointestinal system to serious infections.

 c) Parasites: As opposed to other microorganisms, these microorganisms stay in or on host organisms or get them as a nutrition source.
 Certain parasites may contaminate food, and subsequently, parasitic infections may develop in humans.
 Examples such as Cryptosporidium and Giardia.
 Such illnesses occur after consuming contaminated water or thoroughly uncooked meat.

-Chemical Risks originate from numerous chemical components, which have a potential to contaminate foods and end up being transmitted to the consumers.
+Chemical risks originate from numerous chemical components.
+These components have the potential to contaminate foods and be transmitted to consumers.
 This may arise from a large number of possible sources such as food additives, pesticide residues even natural toxins.

-a) Food additives: They are the compounds which add to the food product like for example to increase the shelf life, make food look – better, taste favorable, or durability.
+a) Food Additives: These are the compounds added to food products to increase shelf life, improve appearance, or enhance taste.
+For example, they can make food look better, taste more favourable, or increase durability.
 Meanwhile, a large dose or the abuse of any additive may also impair your health.
-Use labels as your guiding light, know the additive limits, and prioritises more of the minimally-processed foods onto your shopping table.
+Use labels as your guiding light and know the additive limits.
+Prioritise minimally processed foods on your shopping list.

 b) Pesticides: Insect repellents such as these have various uses in agribusiness to protect crops from insects.
-Carcinogenic residues of the toxic substances can be found on foods such as fruit, vegetables, and grain although they are washed.
+Carcinogenic residues of the toxic substances can be found on foods, including fruit, vegetables, and grain, although they are washed.

-c) Naturally occurring toxins: Certain foodstuffs have natural toxins in them, which can turn toxic if they are taken in greater amounts.
-For instance, a few mushrooms might induce some poisons that can result in serious ailments or even fatalities.
+c) Naturally Occurring Toxins: Certain foodstuffs have natural toxins in them, which can turn toxic if they are taken in greater amounts.
+For example, a few mushrooms might induce some poisons that can result in serious ailments or even fatalities.

-We must clearly identify edible mushrooms, purchase seafood from reliable suppliers to avoid mercury and other toxins, and learn to recognise food poisoning symptoms to maintain our health.
+We must clearly identify edible mushrooms and purchase seafood from reliable suppliers to avoid mercury and other toxins.
+Additionally, learning to recognise food poisoning symptoms is essential to maintain our health.

 Physical Hazards in Food Safety refer to foreign objects that inadvertently find their way into food products, posing risks to consumers.
 These Hazards can include glass, metal, plastic, wood, or any other material not naturally present in the food.

-b) Poor facility design: Inadequate facility design can create opportunities for Physical Hazards to contaminate food.
+b) Poor Facility Design: Inadequate facility design can create opportunities for Physical Hazards to contaminate food.
 For example, improper food packaging sealing can allow foreign objects to enter.
-To avoid such Hazards, designing facilities with Food Safety in mind, conducting routine maintenance, and training staff in proper handling and packaging procedures are essential.
+To avoid such hazards, it is essential to design facilities with Food Safety in mind.
+Conducting routine maintenance and training staff in proper handling and packaging procedures are also crucial.

 Register for our Food Safety and Hygiene Course and learn how to safeguard yourself and your workplace.